Farm Transitional Planning

 Farm Transition Planning

-Kristine is a co-leader of Ag Transition Partners (ATP), founded in 2015 to help with passing on the family business.
-ATP is a collaboration between four independent business consultants, each possessing a different specialty, who share a common end goal.
+Kristine co-founded Ag Transition Partners (ATP) in 2015 to help with passing on the family farm business.
+ATP is a collaboration between independent business consultants, each possessing a different specialty, who share a common end goal.
 Our priorities are your family, your legacy, and your financial future!